ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### Frameworks and Tools

-- Django
+- Django - Used to develop backend infrastructure
-- AWS
+- AWS - Used S3 buckets to store static files
-- Bootstrap
+- Bootstrap - Used to style the site and make it responsive
-- ElephantSQL
+- ElephantSQL - Used to store PostGreSQL databse used by Django
-- Stripe
-- Git
+- Stripe - Used to handle payments and webhooks sent back from Stripe
+- Git - Used to add and commit changes to my local repo and then push to remote branch
-- GitHub
+- GitHub - Used to store source code of the site
-- CodeAnywhere
-- Balsamiq
+- Balsamiq - Used to create wireframes for the main pages
-- Lucid
+- Lucid - Used to create ERD for the flow of data in project
-- Google Fonts
+- Google Fonts - Used for the typography of the site
-- Adobe Color
+- Adobe Color - Used to test and create the colour scheme for site
-- Font Awesome
+- Font Awesome - Used to generate icons on the site
-- Favicon<span>.</span>io
+- Favicon<span>.</span>io - Used to create Favicon and Logo for site

 ## Features